davengeo/pouch-experiment/README.md

 ## Objective

-This is a small experiment about the replication mechanism between pouchdb and couchbase sync-gateway It needs as backend
+This is a small experiment about the replication mechanism between pouchdb and couchbase sync-gateway It needs as backend running in the same machine

 * the small middleware in https://github.com/davengeo/middle-patch
 * The couchbase sync-gateway https://github.com/couchbase/sync_gateway

 	It shows than the pouchdb replication from is suboptimal by using direct protocol with the sync-gateway.
  This is due the lack of support of sync-gateway for 'application/json'.
 They use instead 'multipart/mixed'.
  When an agent in the middle makes the translation then is remarkable the gain in performance..
  I have added some screenshots in the /screenshots folder to illustrate that.

 ## Build